joetechem/https-pelicanjoe/content/post/azure/optimize-network-performance.md

 * **Geographic** - You could set up geographical regions for front-end deployments, routing your users based upon data sovereignty manadates or localization content.

 Traffic Manager profiles can also be nested.
-You could first route your users across different geographies
+You could first route your users across different geographies (for example, Europe and Australia) using geographic routing and then route them to local fornt-end deployments using the performance routing method.

+Consider that the same heatlhcare company has deployed a web front end in West Europe and Australia.
+Assume they have deployed Azure SQL Database with their primary deployment in West Europe, and a read replica in Australia East.
+Let's also assume the applciation can connect to the local SQL instance for read queries.

+The team deploys a Traffic Manager instance in performance mode and adds the two front-end instances as Traffic Manager profiles.
+As an end user, you navigate to a custom domain name (for example, healthcarecompany.com) which routes to Traffic Manager.